openshift/installer/docs/dev/libvirt/README.md

 tcp_port = "16509"
 ```

-Note that authentication is not currently supported, but should be soon.

 On Fedora 31, you also need to enable and start the libvirtd TCP
 socket, which is managed by systemd: